facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 The `key` property must be a unique string (with respect to other atoms/selectors) that will be used to identify the atom internally.
 The `default` property holds the initial value of the atom.

-To read/write the `fontSize` atom, we can use the `useRecoilState()` hook, which takes an atom as its first argument and returns a tuple containing the atom value and a **setter function** that sets the atom to a new value when called:
+To read/write `fontSizeState`, we can use the `useRecoilState()` hook, which returns a tuple containing the state value and a **setter function** that can update the atom's value when called:

 ```jsx
 function FontButton() {